Academic Catalog

 Resolution of the conduct process will be conducted in accordance with the following procedures:

-3. The conduct meeting will be private.
+13. The conduct meeting will be private.
 All parties to the conduct meeting, including witnesses and others in attendance, are expected to keep the conduct proceedings confidential.

-6. Using the preponderance of evidence as the standard of resolution, the conduct hearing officer will determine whether the responding student violated the Student Code of Conduct.
+14. Using the preponderance of evidence as the standard of resolution, the conduct hearing officer will determine whether the responding student violated the Student Code of Conduct.
 The conduct hearing officer may consult with other appropriate individuals as part of their deliberations.
 The conduct hearing officer may take into consideration such factors as the preferences of all parties, whether facts are in dispute, and any other relevant circumstances.

 Student Rights & Responsibilities

-1. Responding students are entitled to be accompanied by a support person in meetings related to the investigative and the student conduct process.
-A support person is someone who provides support, guidance, and/or advice to the responding party.
+1. Students are entitled to be accompanied by a support person in meetings related to the investigative and the student conduct process.
+A support person is someone who provides support, guidance, and/or advice to the party.
 A support person cannot speak on behalf of the individual, directly participate in the proceedings, or submit any written requests (including appeals) on behalf of the responding student.
 The support person also cannot serve as witness in the context of an investigation.
 A support person may be a family member, friend, faculty member, staff member, attorney, or other advisor/supporter.
 Should a support person not adhere to these expectations or attempt to play a direct and/or active role in any proceedings, the hearing officer or staff member, at their discretion, may excuse the support person.

 2. All parties have the right to present information on their own behalf, including written or oral statements, and physical evidence.